 The Risk of Suicide Questionnaire (RSQ) has recently been validated (with Mexican children and adolescents).
-This questionnaire was developed by Horowitz in 2001 to detect suicidal behaviour in children and adolescents by non-specialised personnel.
+This questionnaire was developed by Horowitz in 2001239 to detail haviour in children. haviour in children and adolescents by non-specialised personnel.
 Its original version in English proved that it was an instrument with high sensitivity and specificity.
-In its Spanish version, it was found that there was moderate internal consistency and a moderate-high correlation to constructs that are linked to the suicide risk, such as hopelessness, wherefore the RSQ could be a useful tool.
-It consist of 14, Lickert-type questions using a 7-point scale (the greater the score, the greater the suicide risk), and there is a brief version with only four items, which are those that are related to the current suicidal behaviour, past suicidal ideation, past self-destructive behaviour, and current stress factors.
+In its Spanish version at was found that there was moderate internal consistency and a moderate-high correlation to constructs that are linked to the suicide risk, such as hopelessness, wherefore the RSQ could be a useful tool.
+It consist of 14, Lickert-type questions using a 7-point scale (the greater the score, the greater the suicide risk), and there is a brief version with only four items, which are those that are related to the current suicidal behaviour, past suicidal ideation, past self-destructive behaviour, and current stress factors240.